blund/reflective-c/README.md

 # Reflective-C
-Reflective-C is an experiment in C reflective programming and metaprogramming.
+`Reflective-C` is an experiment in C reflective programming and metaprogramming.
+This means inspecting the source code and programmatically generating new code from it.
 The current goal of the project is to generate print functions for arbitrary C structs, akin to `deriving Show` in Haskell programs.

 The basic idea is to have a non-intrusive, editor-compatible way of doing metaprogramming in C. `reflective-c` is a library on top of C as opposed to a whole new language.